 Tony Noon Scholarship

-Applications for the 2013-14 Tony Noon Scholarship will be called in July 2013.
+Applications for the 2015 Tony Noon Scholarship will be called fro in mid-2015.

 KA Richards Scholarship (Postgraduate)

 The KA Richards Scholarship was established in 1989 to encourage professional development to the benefit of the industry.
 The scholarship offers a maximum of $10,000 per year and is tenable for one year for Masters study or three years for a doctoral degree full time (or an appropriate duration for part-time study).
 It cannot be renewed or extended.

 The KA Richards Scholarship was awarded in 2012 to Adam Bailey from the University of Adelaide.

 Nominations for the KA Richards Scholarship will not be called again until 2015.